MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Materials and Methods

 \subsection{Study III--First-Pass Perfusion}

 This study included 22 first-pass perfusion image series from patients clinically referred for a cardiac MRI exam at our institute.
 All measurements were performed on a commercial 1.5T scanner (MAGNETOM Sola, Siemens Healthcare, Erlangen, Germany) with a fast low angle shot (FLASH) sequence using echo-planar imaging (EPI) readout.
 The data were collected in three different views, i.e., short-axis, two-chamber, and four-chamber views.
 The other imaging parameters were: flip angle 25 degrees, temporal footprint $75.48$ to $99.36$ ms, matrix size $144\times 108$ to $144\times 144$, field of view $360 \times 270$ to $420 \times 380$, echo train length $4$, echo spacing $6.06$ to $6.29$ ms, slice thickness 8 to 10 mm, and a number of frames 60.
-The images were prospectively undersampled in the $k_x$-$k_y$ domain with an acceleration rate of two and uniform undersampling that was interleaved across time.
-Sixteen sets of measurements were used to train \residem, and five sets of measurements were used for performance evaluation and comparison with PnP-BM4D and CS with $\ell_1$ regularization in the spatiotemporal wavelet domain \cite{chen2019sparsity}.
-Again, one set of measurements was used to manually optimize free parameters in all methods.
+The images were prospectively undersampled in the $k_x$-$k_y$ domain with an acceleration rate of two and uniform undersampling that was interleaved across time. \textr{Noise pre-whitening was applied by using the noise pre-scan, and the multi-coil k-space data were compressed to eight virtual coils \cite{buehrer2007array}.} Sixteen sets of measurements were used to train \residem, and five sets of measurements were used for performance evaluation and comparison with PnP-BM4D and CS with $\ell_1$ regularization in the spatiotemporal wavelet domain \cite{chen2019sparsity}.
+Again, one set of measurements was used to manually optimize free parameters.